yinso/dbconnect/README.md

     conn.query('getUser', {id: 5}, cb);

+As a matter of fact, `getUser` is also now available from `conn` itself

+    conn.getUser({id: 5}, cb);

+Yes, `prepare` is equivalent of an extension method.
+So take care when you are choosing the name of the query, you don't want to override the existing methods on the `conn` object and its prototype.

 ## Module for Prepare Statements

 You can organize all your prepare statements in a module, and specify it in the `module` parameter of the option object